Coulombic antiferromagnet in spin-1/2 pyrochlores with dipole-octupole doublets

-As $S^x$ also develops order but is invisible or hidden due to the multipolar nature, the ``fragmented AFM'' is used to capture this moment fragmentation.
-Moreover, $S^z$, despite being ordered, could simultaneously function as a disordering operator to flip $S^x$ order and generate magnetic excitations.
+The ``fragmented AFM'' is used to capture this moment fragmentation where the ordered momentum is fragmented into the gauge link piece and the spinon condensate piece.
+Although the $S^x$ moment also develops order, it is invisible or hidden due to its magnetic multipolar nature.
+Moreover, the $S^z$ moment, despite being ordered, could simultaneously function as a disordering operator to flip the $S^x$ order and generate the magnetic excitations.

-From Eq.~\eqref{order}, it is clear that the all-in all-out ($S^z$) order appears when there exist the spinon tunneling between two diamond sublattices and/or a non-vanishing emergent gauge field.
+From Eq.~\eqref{order}, it is clear that the all-in all-out ($S^z$) order appears when there exists the spinon tunneling between two diamond sublattices and/or a non-vanishing emergent gauge field.
 Due to the generic coupling between $S^x$ and $S^z$ or between $\tilde{S}^x$ and $\tilde{S}^z$, these two conditions are actually concomitant.
-In the above, we have explicitly shown that the AF$^{\ast}$ state appears from the irremovable coupling between $\tilde{S}^x$ and $\tilde{S}^z$ and supports both contributions in Eq.~\eqref{order} non-vanishing.
+In the above, we have explicitly shown that the pyrochlore AF$^{\ast}$ state appears from the irremovable coupling between $\tilde{S}^x$ and $\tilde{S}^z$ and supports both contributions in Eq.~\eqref{order} non-vanishing.
 It is also possible that, the spinon interaction leads to the condensation in the spinon particle-hole channel and results in an antiferromagnetic order.
 The key physical properties of the pyrochlore AF$^{\ast}$ state, however, are independent from the physical origin and are discussed below.

-Despite the presence of the all-in all-out order, the quantum fluctuations of the AF$^{\ast}$ state are still governed by the fractionalized spinons and the emergent U(1) gauge fluctuations.
-Thus, the gapless U(1) gauge photon is responsible for the $T^3$ specific heat.
-We further explore the spectroscopic consequences of the AF$^{\ast}$ state.
+Despite the presence of the all-in all-out order, the quantum fluctuations of the pyrochlore AF$^{\ast}$ state are still governed by the fractionalized spinons and the emergent U(1) gauge fluctuations.
+Thus, the gapless U(1) gauge photon is responsible for the $T^3$ specific heat at low temperatures.
+Due to the low energy scale of the exchange coupling, the coefficient of the $T^3$ specific heat should be quite large and visible experimentally.
+We further explore the spectroscopic consequences of the pyrochlore AF$^{\ast}$ state.
+Due to the fractionalized nature of this state, the excitation spectrum should be quite different from the spin-wave excitation for the conventional ordered antiferromagnet.
 This can be analyzed from a more phenomenological treatment that introduces the all-in all-out order on top of the fractionalized spin liquid state.
 The resulting spinon Hamiltonian will be of an identical structure as Eq.~\eqref{eq8}, and we write it down here,